Lokacitron123/ticket_support_dashboard_nextjs/README.md

-# Small Ticket System to try out auth with KindeAuth, E2E testing with PlayWright and practising WCAG
+# Small Ticket System to try out auth with KindeAuth, E2E testing with PlayWright and practicing WCAG

 The aim of this project is to practice authentication, utilizing KindeAuth, implementing E2E testing and practising WCAG